-- Holdings in specialised funds managed by Macquarie - Property equity, including property trusts and direct property equity investments; and - Other equity investments.
+- · Holdings in specialised funds managed by Macquarie - Property equity, including property trusts and direct property equity investments; and - · Other equity investments.

 All of the above equity risk positions are subject to an aggregate Equity Risk Limit (ERL).
-The ERL is set by the Board by reference to the Risk Appetite Test that is described further in the Capital Adequacy Section 4.
+The ERL is set by the Board as part of the Risk Appetite Statement, and is set with reference to Macquarie's Aggregate Risk Tolerances and Material Risk Type Tolerances.
 When the Board sets the limit, it also considers the level of earnings, capital and market conditions.
 RMG reviews the limit periodically and reports the results of the review to the MGL/MBL Risk Committee and the Board.